pacbeckh/pitest/README.md

 Furthermore, PIT+ is based on the two-year-old version 1.1.5 of PIT which lacks Maven support (something they "forgot" to mention in their publications).

 #### Mutant/test matrix
-The authors promised that the extended version of PIT offered a mutation matrix: A matrix that contains for each mutant, by which test it was killed.
+The authors of "PIT: a practical mutation testing tool for Java" published that the extended version of PIT offered a mutation matrix: A matrix that contains for each mutant, by which tests it was killed.
 Which would be very convenient if one would want to calculate the subsuming mutants or do other experiments.
-Unfortunately, one of the authors who I was in contact with, Anthony Ventresque, did not reply to the question about how this feature could be activated.
+Unfortunately, one of the authors who I was in contact with, Anthony Ventresque, did not reply to the question about how this feature could be activated or used.
-Given that this actually is not possible with the way PIT executes the tests for each mutant and given there were no notable differences between the decompiled version 1.1.5 of PIT and PIT+: I believe this feature was never there in the first place.
+Given that this actually is not possible with the way PIT executes the tests for each mutant (PIT stops execution after a mutant is detected) and given there were no notable differences (other than the added mutators) between the decompiled version of PIT 1.1.5 and PIT+: I believe this feature was never there in the first place.

 ##### The official readme:
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.pitest/pitest/badge.svg?style=flat)](https://maven-badges.herokuapp.com/maven-central/org.pitest/pitest)